 Alternative rights of recovery (PAYE directions): regulation 72(5) condition B / regulation 81(4) condition A or B: appeals process: cases that cannot be resolved by decision maker

 If the appeal cannot be settled by agreement, you should write a letter to the customer to give and explain HMRC’s view of the matter and offer a review (ARTG2010).
-If there have been any changes since the initial appeal – for example if some matters have been agreed – then the letter should set this out and summarise the outstanding points as you understand them.
+If there have been any changes since the initial appeal – for example if some matters have been agreed – then the letter should set this out with a summary of the outstanding points as you understand them.

 Unless changed by the review (if the offer of a review is accepted) this will form the basis of any appeal to the tribunal.